 Plastics compounding is the process of adding functionality and value to polymers or polymer systems through melt blending or mixing of additives into a polymer matrix or melt mixing two or more polymers together to make an “alloy”.

 Why is it necessary for the plastic material to go through a compounding step?
 Many applications need to be enhanced or tailored properties to meet specific requirements.
-A compounding step where additions can be made helps to satisfy this need.
+A plastic compounding step where additions can be made helps to satisfy this need.
 The compounding stage allows for the precise addition of additives, pigment, anti-microbial, scents, etc.

-There are three common compounding type machines, they include Twin screw, Single screw, and hi-intensity mixers.
+There are three common compounding type machines, they include twin screw, single screw, and hi-intensity mixers.
 Twin screw compounding is the most popular and versatile compounding method.

-Chuangbo offer customers the use of our technical facilities for extrusion and compounding.
+Chuangbo offer customers the use of our technical facilities for extrusion and compounding machine.
 This enables you to test the processing and functional properties of your materials prior to industrial application.
 Reliable results can be obtained with material quantities as low as 1 kg.
 Using our facilities to test and optimize your products also has the benefit of enabling your production plants to continue running as normal.
 This effectively reduces your development costs.

-Compounding extruders perform several basic functions: feeding, melting, mixing, venting, and developing die and localized pressure.
+Our custom compounding extruders perform several basic functions: feeding, melting, mixing, venting, and developing die and localized pressure.
 Various types of extruders can be used to accomplish these goals, including single screw, counterrotating intermeshing twin screw, corotating intermeshing twin screw, and counterrotating non intermeshing twin screw.
 The type and physical form of the polymer materials, the properties of any additives or fillers, and the degree of mixing required will have a bearing on machine selection.

 Twin-screw compounding machines are primarily dedicated to transferring heat and mechanical energy to provide mixing and various support functions, with minimal regard for pumping.
 Various operations performed via this type of extruder include the polymerizing of new polymers, modifying polymers via graft reactions, devolatilizing, blending different polymers, and compounding particulates into plastics.
 By contrast, single-screw plasticating extruders are designed to minimize energy input and to maximize pumping uniformity and are generally inadequate to perform highly dispersive and energy-intensive compounding functions.